DIPlib/diplib/src/documentation/image.md

 meaning. `%Transpose` changes the row-major matrix into a column-major matrix and vice-versa, thereby transposing the tensor.

+TODO: Fix the example below to something more meaningful, now that we've got MaximumTensorElement().

 It is also possible to turn the tensor dimension into a spatial dimension and back, using `dip::Image::TensorToSpatial` and `dip::Image::SpatialToTensor`.
 Turning the tensor dimension into a spatial dimension can be useful for example